Vyborg: Soviet era

 After the Second World War, Leningrad Oblast wanted to incorporate the area of Vyborg, but it took until November 1944 for the area to be finally transferred from the Karelo-Finnish SSR.
 During the Soviet era, the town was settled by people from all over the Soviet Union.
-The naval air bases of Pribilovo and Veshchevo were built nearby.
+The naval air bases of Pribylovo and Veshchevo were built nearby.

 In 1940s and the 1950s, new factories were built: shipbuilding (1948), instrumentational (1953).
 In 1960, a local history museum was opened.

 Administrative and municipal status

 Within the framework of administrative divisions, Vyborg serves as the administrative center of Vyborgsky District.
 As an administrative division, it is incorporated within Vyborgsky District as Vyborgskoye Settlement Municipal Formation.
 As a municipal division, Vyborgskoye Settlement Municipal Formation is incorporated within Vyborg Municipal District as Vyborgskoye Urban Settlement.

+Geography

+The town lies on the Karelian Isthmus near the head of Vyborg Bay, 130 km (81 miles) northwest of St. Petersburg, 245 km (152 miles) east of the Finnish capital Helsinki, and 38 km (24 miles) south of Russia's border with Finland, where the Saimaa Canal enters the Gulf of Finland.

 Climate

-Similar to many other areas along the Baltic Sea, Vyborg has a humid continental climate (Dfb) with large temperature differences between summer and winter.
+Similar to many other areas along the Baltic Sea, Vyborg has a humid continental climate (Dfb).
 The climate is characterised by a fairly cloudy beginning of winter, but an increasing share of sunshine from February.
-Winter temperatures are being somewhat moderated by maritime effects compared to Russian cities further inland even on more southerly latitudes, but still cold enough to be comparable to areas much further north that are nearer the Gulf Stream.
+Winter temperatures are being somewhat moderated by maritime effects compared to Russian cities further inland even on more southerly latitudes, but still cold enough compared to areas that are nearer the Gulf Stream.
 The beginning of spring is generally sunny and rather low in precipitation.
 Summer is moderately warm.
 Autumn is generally cloudy and rainy.
+On average, daytime insolation on a horizontal surface is 2.79 kW/m².
 The most dominant are the south-west and south winds.